Julian the Apostate in Gaul – Adrian Goldsworthy

 Excerpts:

-*All excerpts have been taken from Maurice’s Strategikon: Handbook of Byzantine Military Strategy, University of Pennsylvania Press.
+*All excerpts have been taken from Perilous Glory: The Rise of Western Military Power, Yale University Press.

 Theodosius and the Antibarbarian Reaction – Alessandro Barbero